open-learning-exchange/open-learning-exchange.github.io/pages/faq.md

 Because a community is run locally on your machine, you need to `vagrant up` in the directory where the Vagrantfile is located.
 You can then see if your community is running by going to `127.0.0.1:5985` in Firefox.
 Go to `127.0.0.1:5985/_utils` to see the CouchDB behind the BeLL, and `127.0.0.1:5985/apps/_design/bell/MyApp/index.html` to navigate the actual BeLL user interface.

 *Q: I named my repo incorrectly by not naming it &lt;username&gt;.github.io, can I rename it or I need to delete it?*
 You need to delete it and start over.
-Navigate to the misnamed repo and click the settings tab or enter *https://github.com/YOUR-USERNAME/YOUR-MISNAMED-REPOSITORY/settings* in your browsers URL bar.
-Next, scroll down to the Danger Zone section of the settings and click 'Delete this repository'.
+Navigate to the misnamed repo and click the settings tab or enter `https://github.com/YOUR-USERNAME/YOUR-MISNAMED-REPOSITORY/settings` in your browsers URL bar.
+Next, scroll down to the Danger Zone section of the settings and click '*Delete this repository*'.
 Read the warnings and then type in the name of the repo to confirm.

 Q*: What do I do if I already have a github.io with my username?*
 You have a couple of options.

 1. If you are not using the repo anymore you can delete it and then follow the [First Steps.]( http://open-learning-exchange.github.io/#!pages/firststeps.md)

 2. If you are still using it and you don't want to remember another login, you can [create an organization]( https://help.github.com/articles/creating-a-new-organization-from-scratch/) and name the forked repro &lt;orgname&gt;.github.io

 3. Or you can just create another github account, and use that for OLE work